Policy: Library collection development

 - All library users may suggest material for acquisition.
 Suggestions will be considered by collection development managers in the Library with reference to the principles in this policy.

 - Material will be purchased through the most cost effective means including use of approval plans, blanket orders, digital acquisition, collaboration with other institutions or via gifts & exchange.

 - The Library will continue to participate in resource sharing arrangements that give the University community access to resources held by other research libraries.

 - The Library will deal directly with publishers if there is no advantage to be gained by using third parties for supply.

 - Access to the collection will continue to be through the catalogue, a federated (single search) system which also provides access to journal articles, the Australian national resource discovery systems (Trove and LibrariesAustralia) and international resource discovery services (such as OCLC WorldCat).

 - Research outputs in the Open access repository and E Press publications will also be accessible through the catalogue and resource discovery systems.

 - Material will be acquired to meet teaching and research needs in a timely manner.
 Requests for collection material that are agreed after support from relevant academics will be ordered within 5 working days of agreement.
 Rush orders, for material that an academic needs urgently, such as a short loan item for a course, will be placed within 2 working days.

 - The Library will undertake periodical reviews of its business practices in acquisition and cataloguing, at least every 3 years, seeking best practice information from academic libraries.

 - The Library collects materials, which represent a variety of opinions and perspectives.
 It complies with the principles of intellectual freedom enunciated in the Statement on Free Access to Information produced by the Australian Library and Information Association.

-- Complaints about the inclusion or exclusion of material will be accepted only in writing and should be addressed to the Associate Director, Information Services who will normally resolve the matter.
+- Complaints about the inclusion or exclusion of material will be accepted only in writing and should be addressed to the Associate Director, Library Services who will normally resolve the matter.
 Where appropriate, advice will be sought from the University Librarian.